diyscif/diyscif/scif-thesis.md

 ### Locks

-The second intrusion resistance layer, the shipping container, is lock using a Kossie Heavy Duty Container Locking System and an ABLOY PL362 CEN Grade 6 Maximum Security Padlock.
+The second intrusion resistance layer, the shipping container shell, is locked using a Kossie Heavy Duty Container Locking System and an ABLOY PL362 CEN Grade 6 Maximum Security Padlock.
 The PL362 is commonly considered one of the most secure padlocks in the world [@lockpickinglawyer].
-The third layer of defense, the actual SCIF unit perimeter, is secured a Krieger RFI-60-STC-50 Pre-engineered door equipped with a Kaba Mas DKXL-10 FF-L-2890C locking device.
+The third layer of defense, the actual SCIF unit perimeter, is secured by a Krieger RFI-60-STC-50 pre-engineered door equipped with a Kaba Mas DKXL-10 FF-L-2890C locking device.

 ![Kaba Mas DKXL-10High Security Pedestrian Door Lock FF-L-2890C Type II](images/dkxl-10.jpg){height=40%}